MoleculeHub/.github/profile/README.md

 ## MoleculeHub: Cheminformatics in Julia

-A collection of cheminformatics in Julia.
+A collection of cheminformatics tools in Julia.

 Currently includes: